Thousands of military families struggle with food insecurity - NewsBreak

 “I think the military knows this is a complex issue and they rely on partners like us,” she said.
 “This concept that the military wants to sweep this under the rug … then why do they let us keep doing this on Navy-owned ground?”

-Some of those who had complained about Pentagon reluctance to face the issue say the attitude has changed in recent months under the administration of President Joe Biden.
+Some of those who had complained about Pentagon’s reluctance to face the issue say the attitude has changed in recent months under the administration of President Joe Biden.

 Shannon Razsadin, president of the Military Family Advisory Network, says she has felt a change in attitude from the Pentagon this year, and partially credits first lady Jill Biden for publicly championing the issue.